iPad 9 LTE Button Control Cable Replacement

 Step 67

-- Slide an opening pick right between the volume control cable and that upper volume button.
-Be gentle!
+- Slip an opening pick between the volume control cable and that upper volume button.

-- Now, carefully peel that volume control cable away from the upper volume button.
-You're doing great!
+- Carefully peel the volume control cable off the upper volume button.

 Tools Used